redwoodjs/redwood/docs/docs/graphql/fragments.md

 This means that once the Apollo Client Cache has loaded the data needed for the fragment, one can simply render the data for the fragment component with its id reference.

-Also, anywhere the fragment component is rendered will be updated with teh latest data if any of `useQuery` with uses the fragment received new data.
+Also, anywhere the fragment component is rendered will be updated with the latest data if any of `useQuery` with uses the fragment received new data.

 ```ts
 import type { Book } from 'types/graphql'